Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Introduction

 \subsubsection{Organization of the Paper}

-We start in Section 2 by fixing notation and giving necessary background information.
+We start in Section~\ref{sec_background_notation} by fixing notation and giving necessary background information.
 Since our work sits on the fence between two areas, we give ample information on both.
-Section 3 is devoted to a self-contained combinatorial proof of Zariski decomposition on toric surfaces.
-In Section 4 we give description of Newton--Okounkov functions/concave transforms in the two relevant cases: when every actor is torus-invariant (Subsection 4.1) and when we are looking at the order of vanishing filtration coming from a general point (Subsection 4.2).
-The latter part contains a proof of Theorem A and the outline of our general strategy.
-Section 5 contains the application of our results on Newton--Okounkov functions to the rationality of Seshadri constants.
+Section~\ref{sec_nob_toric} is devoted to a self-contained combinatorial proof of Zariski decomposition on toric surfaces and the existence of the `tilting isomorphism' between certain Newton--Okounkov bodies.
+In Section~\ref{sec_function} we give description of Newton--Okounkov functions/concave transforms in the two relevant cases: when every actor is torus-invariant (Subsection~\ref{sec:torictoric}) and when we are looking at the order of vanishing filtration coming from a general point (Subsection~\ref{sec:general-point}).
+The latter part contains the outline of our general strategy.
+Moreover, we give a polyhedral description of the interpretation of a subgraph as a Newton--Okounkov body (Subsection~\ref{sec:subgraph}).
+Section~\ref{sec:seshadri} contains the application of our results on Newton--Okounkov functions to the rationality of Seshadri constants.